Russmania101/ECE434_Russell_Johnson/hw04/ReadMe.txt

             - sudo ./gpioToggleFast

 LCD Display
-    - Plug in and Turn on
+    - Plug in and Turn on - VERIFIED WORKING
         - I wired up the LCD as described on the wiki
         - The LCD properly turns on and runs

-    - Display Images & Movie
+    - Display Images & Movie - VERIFIED WORKING
         - Display an image.
         - Display an image rotated 90 degrees.
         - Play a movie.